sean-roberts/parallel-data/README.md

 - `options` - an object specifying request configuration
   - `options.headers` - an object specifying the request headers to be added

 ### `ParallelData.getForFetch( url, options )`
 This method immediately kicks off a GET request to the specified URL with the provided options.
 Note, **this only matches requests that are `window.fetch` based**.
 By using this function, we assume that your app uses `window.fetch` if it is available and falls back to `XMLHttpRequest` for requests if it is not.
 With that, ParallelData will do the same.
 If you use this function and `window.fetch` is not available, we will automatically fallback to calling `ParallelData.getForXHR` internally for you.

 **Function Parameters**
 - `url` - the url to load in parallel.
-This must **exactly** match the url used when requesting data in the app
+This must **exactly** match the url used when requesting data in the app.
-- `options` - an object specifying request configuration
+- `options` - an object specifying request configuration.
+We allow the full set of options that `window.fetch` allows.
-  - `options.headers` - an object specifying the request headers to be added
+  - Note, `options.credentials` is set to `"include"` by default and `options.redirect` is set to `"follow"` by default

 ### `ParallelData.configure( configOptions )`
 This method immediately kicks off a GET request to the specified URL with the provided options.